 In the bunk house, the walls, ceilings, and floors are original, except in the bathroom.
 We thought about restoring an authentic outhouse, but County Health Department, and common sense dictated otherwise.

 We found many things while under construction in addition to the newspaper clippings.
-Inside the walls we found some treasures that are prominently displayed around the space including the vintage Campbell’s Soup can & cocoa box on the microwave.
+Inside the walls we found some treasures that are prominently displayed around the space including the vintage Campbell’s Soup can & cocoa box currently displayed above the microwave.
 Hanging on the outside of the bathroom walls are more clippings from a newspaper dated later that we found stuffed into the wall between the bunk house and the current winery.
 There is also the lid to an old board game that had slipped from the attic down into the wall cavity.
-In addition to those, we found a fishing lure, playing cards, and a children’s conductor figurine that are in the library.
+In addition to those, we found a fishing lure, playing cards, and a children’s conductor figurine that are nestled between the books in the library.
 Above the radio are some old pictures found in the barn and cleaned up.
 Of note was an old painting of Yosemite National Park which would have been very close to where the Hilby’s grew up in California.

 The rest of the things you’ll find are from us adding our own touches.; our fondness of books, cold beer and the dog prints in the finished concrete over by the wood stove are good examples.